metral/pulumihome/Producing-an-SDK.md

 If you find yourself having to produce SDKs manually, we should figure out why that is and add automation so you don't have to.

-## Updating the docs website
+## Listing the release and updating documentation

-Once you've made a new release and we've validate it, you'll probably want to update the [install page on docs.pulumi.com](https://docs.pulumi.com/install/).
-The /releases/ endpoint on `docs.pulumi.com` will proxy any requests for published SDKs without a prerelease tag to the S3, so you do not need to worry about uploading binaries anywhere.
-However, you'll want to update the "latest" version.
+In order for customers to get the new release, you need to update the [install page on docs.pulumi.com](https://docs.pulumi.com/install/).
+Note that the /releases/ endpoint on `docs.pulumi.com` will proxy any requests for non-prerelease published SDKs to the right S3 bucket.

 1. In your `pulumi/docs` repository, update [`install/index.md`](https://github.com/pulumi/docs/blob/master/install/index.md).
 Update the variable `installer_version` in the YAML [front matter](https://jekyllrb.com/docs/frontmatter/).
 Verify that the links are correct when you generate the site locally.
-2. Commit and then Push.
-(If you create a GitHub PR, be sure to merge that into `master` before proceeding to the next step.)
-3. Follow the directions in https://github.com/pulumi/pulumi-service/blob/master/cmd/docs/DEVOPS.md for information on how to regenerate the docs website.
+2. Generate a new changelog, following the instructions in the docs repo readme [Generating a change log](https://github.com/pulumi/docs#generating-a-change-log).
+3. Update the quickstart and reference content to integrate any breaking changes.
+Add or remove known issues from [known-issues.md](https://github.com/pulumi/docs/blob/master/reference/known-issues.md).
+4. Update the READMEs and `package.json` in [Pulumi examples](https://github.com/pulumi/examples).
+5. Generate new API reference docs, following the instructions in https://github.com/pulumi/docs#development.
+6. Edit [dashboard.json](https://github.com/pulumi/docs/blob/master/dashboard.json) to add the new release in the Console dashboard "News" card.
+7. Merge your changes into master.
+Then, create a new PR to merge into production.
+8. To push the new content live, follow the instructions in [Updating Website Content](https://github.com/pulumi/home/wiki/Updating-the-Docs-Website#updating-website-content).